 Shown at NYU ITP Winter Show 2016

-The notation allows users with no prior musical background to visually associate the graphic peaks and valleys with the auditory change in tone.
+The project introduces a new notation for the musical phrases; users with no prior musical background can visually associate the graphic peaks and valleys with the auditory change in tone.

 Visit the live site to play the chirps, hoots and whistles of owls, sparrows, and other birds